 Religion and Theology at Bristol

 At Bristol you can study Buddhism, Christianity, Hinduism, Islam, Judaism, Chinese and Japanese religions, and philosophy of religion.
 A strength of our department is the balanced provision and variety of expertise across both eastern and western religious traditions.

 The breadth of our degrees will give you skills in writing, oral presentation and independent research, and you will benefit from training in the critical and analytical skills common to humanities degrees.
+Employers place great value on the transferable skills that our graduates offer, including the ability to think creatively, write fluently and appreciate ideas and opinions.

 Our graduates are equipped to pursue a variety of careers, including many not directly related to religion.
-Students go on to work in fields as diverse as law, teaching, alternative technologies, communication, arts and entertainment, while a significant number continue to postgraduate study.
-Employers place great value on the transferable skills that our graduates offer, including the ability to think critically, write fluently and appreciate ideas and opinions.
+Our students go on to work in fields as diverse as journalism, law, publishing, teaching, alternative technologies, communication, arts and entertainment, while some continue to postgraduate study.What our students do after graduating